 Windows will now check and fix the file system of your SD card.
 If you see the message “Windows has made corrections to the file system” in the command window after completion, you have just fixed your corrupted SD card.

-Method 5 – Change a drive letter
+Change the drive letter

 There’s a slight chance that Windows has not assigned your SD card with the right drive letter thus why it displays as corrupted and unreadable.
 You can change this though, by assigning the drive letter yourself within the Windows Disk Management program: